drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L03/slides.md

 ## Essential Security Practices

 Security is a critical aspect of database management.
-Here are some essential security practices that you should follow to protect your databases and data:
+Here are some essential security practices that you should follow to protect your databases and data.
+Many platforms will have built-in security features, but it's important to understand the basics so that you can configure them correctly.

 1. **Encryption**: Encrypt data at rest and in transit to protect it from unauthorized access.